erikkaashoek/Tapr-VNA/ReadMe.txt

 This project is a continuation of the TAPR VNA 3.1.
-It combines SW and HW designs from various VNA projects to come with to cheap and simple design.
+It combines SW and HW designs from various VNA projects to come with to cheap and simple design capable to measure from 1 MHz (or below) to above 900MHz

 Main changes are (see Schematic.jpg in Doc folder):
 - Using SI5351 to generate both test signal and 5kHz offset mixing signal.
 Both can be square wave as the mixing removes all harmonics